 - Standards New Zealand which has access to committee members' personal information for the purpose of developing joint Australian/New Zealand Standards;

 - committee members who reside in New Zealand, who will be provided with the contact details of other members of their committee and comments received from members of public during Public Comment, to enable their participation in standards development; and

 - external service providers that assist our organisation such as with internal operations (including training, website hosting or cloud storage), market research and the distribution of our newsletters, standards and other publications by Standards Australia.

 Standards Australia will not send your personal information to a recipient outside Australia without obtaining your consent or otherwise complying with the APPs.

-The countries in which recipients are likely to be located include New Zealand, Switzerland, Luxembourg and the United States.
+The countries in which recipients are likely to be located include New Zealand, Switzerland, Belgium and the United States.

-International Organization for Standardization and International Electrotechnical Commission and European Committee for Standardization
+International Organization for Standardization, International Electrotechnical Commission and European Committee for Standardization

 Standards Australia is a member of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) and a Companion Standardization Body with The European Committee for Standardization (CEN).
-If you are involved in international standardisation activities (including as a delegate to any ISO or IEC committee) then Standards Australia may also use and disclose to ISO and the IEC your personal information (including a name, email address, physical address, telephone number and role) for the purposes of the development of standards and related activities in the world with a view to:
+If you are involved in international standardisation activities (including as a delegate to any ISO, IEC or CEN committee) then Standards Australia may also use and disclose to ISO, IEC and CEN your personal information (including a name, company information, email address, physical address, telephone number, role and stakeholder category) for the purposes of the development of standards and related activities.

-ISO and IEC may disclose your personal information to other countries such as those listed at:
+ISO, IEC and CEN may disclose your personal information to other countries such as those listed at: